nguyentruongky/nguyentruongky.github.io/_posts/2018-4-25-transition-to-detail.md

 ## Conclusion

 I do not cover all the app.
 This is the end of this series.
 Learn a lot from Unsplash app.
 Unsplash team is very precise.
 App is simple but very cool.
 Love what the team doing.
 Thanks Unplash team.

+You can find final source at [my Github Unsplash](https://github.com/nguyentruongky/Unsplash)